 Friday, 25 June 2021.
-We rejoice with the Bagobo Tagabawa Tribe for the completion of their cultural village and peace memorial complex.
+We rejoice with the Bagobo Tagabawa Indigenous People for the completion of their cultural village and peace memorial complex.
 This was originally envisioned by Bai Jerlina Owok, the local chieftain at Barangay Binaton in Digos City, Davao del Sur.
 They started building their local village to make their community more visible and to tell their story beyond their tribal community.
 Because of their initiative, various sectors—government, business, civil society, and media—responded and helped concretize their vision.
 While celebrating with the tribe about these developments, we also reflect on issues regarding encroachment of certain powerful forces into the ancestral domain of the Bagobo Tagabawa.

 Our journey with the Bagobo Tagabawa communities around Mount Apo